Article

 - Texas employers do not need to withhold any personal income tax.

-- Texas does not require employers to have workers’ compensation or state disability insurance, although it is still a common practice among employers to limit liability.
+- Texas does not require employers to have workers’ compensation or state disability insurance, although it is still a common practice among employers to minimize liability.

 Employers must navigate various regulations and requirements to ensure proper payroll withholding in each US state.
 This guide explains what employers need to pay and withhold from payroll in Texas, including unemployment insurance, personal income tax, and workers’ compensation.